What is sex therapy, and who is it for?

 How is sexual therapy applied?

-Sexual therapy is a treatment approach based on mutual conversation, where problems related to sexual life are addressed by a therapy specialist and an evaluation is made as a result.
-During the session, the therapist asks some questions to the individual or couple.
+Sexual therapy is a treatment approach based on communication, where issues related to sexual life are evaluated and addressed by a therapist.
+During the sessions, the therapist asks various questions to the individual or the couple.

-For example, whether there is pain during sexual intercourse, whether they have had a bad sexual experience before, or if there is any physical problem…
+For example: whether there is pain during sexual intercourse, whether there has been a previous negative sexual experience, or whether there are any physical problems.

-The main focus of the therapy is to share experiences, feelings, and concerns.
-Couples who come together are evaluated both separately and simultaneously, allowing problems to be examined in detail.
+The main focus of therapy is to enable the sharing of experiences, emotions, and concerns.
+Couples attending together are evaluated both individually and jointly, allowing problems to be examined in detail.

-After identifying the source of sexual dysfunction, it is very important for individuals to accept this reality.
-For controlling the problem, couples or individuals need to gain awareness about themselves and the issues.
-Once this is achieved, a step-by-step approach to healthy sexuality is taken.
+Once the source of sexual dysfunction is identified, it is very important for individuals to accept this reality for successful treatment.
+To manage the problem, individuals or couples need to develop awareness about themselves and their issues.
+When this is achieved, they gradually move toward a healthy sexual life.

-Various psychological tests may be applied during sessions.
-After the session, books about healthy sexual life or communication homework may also be assigned.
-The duration of therapy varies depending on the situation of the individual or couple.
+During sessions, various psychological tests may be applied.
+After sessions, books about healthy sexual life or communication exercises may be recommended.
+The duration of therapy varies depending on the condition of the individual or couple.

 We wish you healthy days.